strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+--16 Aug 2025--

+- Search component is now combined with an ownerOrderCreator component, inside of an action bar component allowing for more modularity.
+- owner-order-creator allows an owner to create a new order from scratch for a customer and reuses functionality from other components.
+Thats the plan anyway ^\_^.
+Working on refactors to make this achievable.

+---

 --10 Aug 2025--

 - Owner dashboard search for orders by a customer phone number or order id updated to included a form of validation and visual clues for a user.